Orange County Violent Crimes Lawyer

 - Assault with a Deadly Weapon – Penal Code 245(a)(1) PC

 Contrary to popular belief, not all felonies are categorized as “strike” offenses.
 Instead, either serious felonies or violent felonies are regarded as strike offenses.
 An underlying crime may qualify as a strike – e.g., robbery or murder.
 However, a non-strike felony could amplify into a strike offense if certain aggravating factors apply – e.g., injuries resulted in great bodily injury or the crime was carried out for the benefit of a criminal street gang.
 Consequently, a felony will double in the future for someone who has previously been convicted of a strike offense.
 California follows the three-strike sentencing scheme where a person faces a mandatory 25 to life sentence if convicted of three consecutive strikes.
 Accordingly, retaining an experienced and respected criminal lawyer is an absolute necessity when faced with severe consequences.

 Defending Violent Charges in Orange County, CA

-The Law Offices of John D. Rogers is devoted to conduct a thorough investigation into the facts and evidence of every case.
+Our office is devoted to conducting a thorough investigation into the facts and evidence of every case.
 Moreover, this requires questioning and interviewing all the prosecution witnesses, obtaining and testing all physical evidence, and mounting a defense early on.